lharriscoble/lharriscoble.github.io/_teaching/2014-spring-teaching-1.md

 #location: "City, Country"
 ---

-I have been the instructor of record for Hungry Planet: Geography of Crops since Spring 2023.
+I have been the instructor of record for Hungry Planet: Geography of Crops since Spring 2023 for the Fall and Spring semesters.

 I created all of the course materials, including lectures, assignments, assessments, and supporting resources, with the goal of building an engaging and interdisciplinary learning experience.
 The course examines global agricultural systems through a geographic perspective, encouraging students to think critically about how the geography of food production relates to environmental, political and social issues.

 I have taught this course in both in-person and online formats, adapting my teaching strategies for each environment while maintaining consistent learning outcomes.
 In the classroom, I emphasize discussion-based learning, interactive activities, and real-world case studies to help students connect course concepts to contemporary global issues.
 In the online format, I incorporate a mix of elements, including recorded lectures, discussion boards, to encourage engagement with the course content.